qsimeon/worm-graph/README.md

 ## Option B: Setting up with the bash script (recommended)

-**Note:** Installing the environment can take anywhere between 10 to 30 minutes.

 1. Run the `env.sh` script.
 This will create the new `worm-graph` environment and install the required packages: